y-kovaleva/judo-developer-site/_ios/integrating-with-uikit.md

 ---
 layout: page
-title:  "Integrating with UIKit"
+title:  "Embedding"
 platform: iOS
-step: 1
+step: 9
-pageSection: "Getting Started"
+pageSection: "Customization"
 ---
 <section id="{{page.title | slugify }}" markdown=1>
-# Integrating with UIKit
+# Embedding

 The Judo SDK can also be integrated with UIKit.
 Judo experiences are displayed within an `ExperienceViewController`.
 The most common method is to simply present the experience view controller on top of the current view controller.
 The experience can also be embedded within a custom view, typically using view controller containment.